Daniyal-Tahsildar/AHB_IC_VERIFICATION/README.md

    If a test still doesn't behave as expected, consider debugging step by step, checking the interactions between sequences, sequences and items, as well as sequences and drivers.

+*Do try running the code and having a look at the simulation as well as the log file.*

 </br>

 ## AHB Interconnect